LaosOfficial Name: Lao People's Democratic Republic

 Do not attempt to enter Laos without valid travel documents or outside of official ports of entry.
 You should not cross the border between Laos and Thailand along the Mekong River except at official immigration check crossings.
 If you attempt to enter Laos outside of official ports of entry, you may be arrested, detained, fined, and deported.

 In an effort to prevent international child abduction, many governments have initiated additional procedures at entry/exit points.
-These often include requiring documentary evidence of relationship, such as the child’s birth certificate, and permission for the child's travel from the parent(s) or legal guardian not present.
+These often include requiring documentary evidence of relationship, such as the child’s birth certificate, and permission for the child’s travel from the parent(s) or legal guardian not present.
 Having such documentation on hand, even if not required, may facilitate entry/departure.
-Information about dual nationality or the prevention of international child abduction can be found on our web site.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Laos.